Damitwhy/Damitwhy/README.md

 having just recently graduated from Code Institute's 16 week Full Stack Program.

 ## Introduction
-I am a passionate Full Stack Developer with a strong foundation in web development and a keen interest in creating interactive and user-friendly applications.
+I am a passionate Junior Full Stack Developer with a strong foundation in web development and a keen interest in creating interactive and user-friendly applications.
 I am eager to contribute to innovative projects and collaborate with talented teams.

 ## Skills
 The Code Institute's course has provided me with the basics in: